Day 320 · Monday, November 16

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 320, Beyond Understanding.
+This is By God's Call — day 320, Light to the Ends.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.